Most COVID-19 cases in Massachusetts outbreak among vaccinated, says CDC - Up News Info

 Article content

-Three quarters of people infected with COVID-19 at public events in a Massachusetts town were fully vaccinated, a study by the U.S. Centers for Disease Control and Prevention (CDC) showed.
+Three-quarters of people infected with COVID-19 at July public events in a town on Cape Cod in Massachusetts were fully vaccinated, a study by the U.S. Centers for Disease Control and Prevention (CDC) showed.

-The study, published on Friday without naming the town, suggested the Delta variant of the virus was highly contagious.
+The study, published on Friday, suggested the Delta variant of the virus was highly contagious.
+The outbreak occurred in Provincetown on Cape Cod, according to Barnstable County health authorities.

 Advertisement